-In order to prevent non-clam-match features from interfering with a match, the server automatically disables anti-spam, team balancing, ping checking, name filtering, and chat filtering, chat filtering, obituary filtering, and the "mercylimit" cvar (the mercy rule).
+In order to prevent non-match features from interfering with a match, the server automatically disables anti-spam, team balancing, ping checking, name filtering, chat filtering, and obituary filtering, and the "mercylimit" evar (the mercy rule).
 In addition, the reconnect resume option is automatically enabled.
-When the match is ended, the anti-spam, team balancing, ping checking, name filtering, chat filtering, andends, all of the overridden features reconnect resume options are restored to their non-match values.
+When the match ends, all of the overridden features are restored to their nonmatch values.